Independent African news, markets, culture and politics.

 Court declares Plateau lawmaker wanted over TETFund contract scam

-A Federal High Court in Abuja has issued a wanted declaration for Adamu Aliyu, a member of the Plateau State House of Assembly, over his alleged involvement in a fraudulent N73.6 million contract related to the Tertiary Education Trust Fund (TETFund).
-Justice Emeka Nwite made the order following an application by the Independent Corrupt Practices and Other Related Offences Commission (ICPC).
+A Federal High Court in Abuja has issued a wanted declaration for Adamu Aliyu, a member of the Plateau State House of Assembly, over his alleged involvement in a fraudulent N73.6 million contract linked to the Tertiary Education Trust Fund (TETFund).
+Justice Emeka Nwite made the order after the Independent Corrupt Practices and Other Related Offences Commission (ICPC) filed an application.

-Aliyu has denied any complicity in the contract scam, insisting that he did not defraud Jidda.
-He claimed to have refunded N45 million from his account to Jidda’s Mohiba Investment Ltd and argued that the matter was a civil dispute over consultancy services rather than a criminal case.
-The ICPC’s actions and the court’s declaration underscore the ongoing efforts to combat corruption and fraud in Nigeria’s public and private sectors.
+Aliyu has denied any complicity, insisting he did not defraud Jidda.
+He claims to have refunded N45 million from his account to Jidda’s Mohiba Investment Ltd and argues that the dispute concerns consultancy services, not a criminal matter.
+The ICPC’s actions and the court’s declaration underscore ongoing efforts to combat corruption and fraud in Nigeria’s public and private sectors.
 The case is expected to proceed with Aliyu’s arrest and prosecution, pending his appearance before the court.

 Scroll to Top